 Borrowed items without a reservation can be renewed for an additional 3 weeks.
-Most library items can be renewed a maximum of 2 times. eBooks and eAudiobooks can be renewed once. eMagazines do not require renewal.
+Library items can be renewed once. eMagazines do not require renewal.
 Members are responsible for remaining aware of due dates and return items accordingly.
-An item can be renewed in one of several ways.
+An item can be renewed in one of several ways: